William C. Ocker, 1930

 , took his re-examination at another field, managed to pass the eye test.
 Back he went to Major Johnston and, according to the court-martial charges, said: 'If other pilots on this field, namely such as Clagett, were given more than a cursory examination they too would be off flying status.
 There was collusion between you and the Commanding Officer of this field relative to my examination!'"

-I was unable to find the outcome of the court martial, if, in fact, it took place.
-Regardless, Ocker's and Hegenberger's work was contemporaneous, and together they developed the basis for control
+The fact remains, Ocker's and Hegenberger's work was contemporaneous, and together they developed the basis for control

 of aircraft under raw instrument meteorological conditions